 Pediatric Medication Dosage Calculator

-Calculates the correct medication dose for a child based on their weight and the prescribed dose per kilogram.
-Used by parents, nurses, and caregivers to prepare accurate doses of common pediatric medicines.
+Calculates the correct medication dose for a child from their weight and the prescribed dose per kilogram.
+Used by parents, nurses, and caregivers to prepare accurate doses of common pediatric medicines — always verify against the maximum-dose cap.

 About this calculator